webiators/geoip-redirection---locker/README.md

 • php bin/magento cache:flush
 • php bin/magento setup:static-content:deploy
 ### HowtoUse:
-GotoStore->Configuration->Webiators->GeoIP Enable
+GotoStore->Configuration->Webiators->GeoIP
-GeoIp Lock if you want to avoid visitors from selected countries.
+Enable GeoIp Lock if you want to avoid visitors from selected countries.
+Enable Geo IP Redirection If you want to redirect Visitors to specific country’ Store
+### NOTE FOR REDIRECTION:
-Enable Geo IP Redirection If you want to redirect Visitors to specific country’ Store NOTE FOR REDIRECTION: if you want the redirection to work you have to Make you Store View Code as Country code.
+If you want the redirection to work you have to Make you Store View Code as Country code.
+### Example:
-Example: For United State of America Store code will be US For India Store code will be IN
+For United State of America Store code will be US For India Store code will be IN